 Though, a common fret that is surfacing right now, is the fact of there being fluctuations in the drive.
 And the drive (or lack there of) is not what should be killing a marriage – because, again, sex isn’t why you’re married.

-So ask yourself this (for the sake of there being every chance in this world): If your partner suddenly lost all sexual capabilities (short or long term), would that be a deal-breaker in your marriage?
+So ask yourself this: If your partner suddenly lost all sexual capabilities (short or long term), would that be a deal-breaker in your marriage?
 Because there should come a time to be prepared for many relevant fluctuations in terms of sex, desire, and drive.

 Falling out of love isn’t always an automatic deal-breaker